TDM — Table Implementation

 Import the TDM_TableLevel LU and deploy it.

-This step is required for Entities & referential data tasks.
-The list of available referential tables for a TDM task that contains a Business Entity and referential data is populated in the RefList MTable object.
+• Entities & referential data tasks.
 Populate the RefList with a list of all available related tables for each LU.
-The following settings should be populated for each record:
+The following settings should be populated for each record.

-• id — an incrementing number.
+• id — An incrementing number.

-• reference_table_name — populated with the table name in the source environment.
+• reference_table_name — Populated with the table name in the source environment.

-• schema_name — populated with the name of the source DB schema that stores the table.
+• schema_name — Populated with the name of the source DB schema that stores the table.

-• target_ref_table_name — an optional parameter.
+• target_ref_table_name — An optional parameter.
 Populate it when the table names in the source and target differ.
 If not provided, the target table name is taken from the reference_table_name field.

-• target_schema_name — populated with the name of the target DB that stores the table.
+• target_schema_name — Populated with the name of the target DB that stores the table.

-• table_pk_list — an optional setting.
+• table_pk_list — An optional setting.
 Populated with the list of the target table's PK fields in the RefList object.
 These fields can be used later for customizing the load flow to run an Upsert on the target table.

-• count_indicator — this setting is set to true by default, enabling counting the number of records in the source or target, as a way to monitor task execution.
+• count_indicator — This setting is set to true by default, enabling counting the number of records in the source or target, as a way to monitor task execution.
 Set this indicator to false, if required, to disable counting records in the target.

 • Schema name